 The following simple example shows how income contributions for a bankrupt with 2 dependents is calculated:

-Based on the above scenario the bankrupt would be required to contribute $1,166.88 per year to their trustee.
-This amount will generally payable via instalments.
+Based on the above scenario, the bankrupt would be required to contribute $1,166.88 per year to their trustee.
+This amount is generally payable via instalments.

-Some debts will not be extinguished meaning they will not be written off and will survive bankruptcy such as:
+Some debts won’t be extinguished, meaning they won’t be written off and will survive bankruptcy, including:

-- court impose penalties and fines such as speeding fines
+- Court imposed penalties and fines, such as speeding fines